llamara-ai/llamara-deployment-docker/README.md

 ### Authentication

 This application requires an OIDC authentication provider to be set up.
 We recommend to use Keycloak as OIDC provider.

-You need to add the `microprofile-jwt` and `profile` scopes for the Quarkus client, e.g. for Keycloak see [Keycloak Server Documentation](https://www.keycloak.org/docs/latest/server_admin/#protocol).
+For more details see the [Keycloak setup guide](/keycloak).

 ## Configuration